tychonievich/cso1-s2022/markdown/pa04-fib.md

     0xf0-ff: 21 61 82 e3 65 48 ad f5 a2 97 39 d0 09 d9 e2 bb

+Your code should *not* change the byte stored in address 0 during its run.

 # Hints, tips, and suggestions

 ## How to compute Fibonacci numbers